Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 If your RED Brick is equipped with a USB WIFI dongle, an Ethernet Extension or has other network connectivity, you can access a web interface.
-The web interface is available at the IP of the RED Brick or the hostname (``red-brick`` by default).
+The web interface is available at the IP address of the RED Brick or the hostname (``red-brick`` by default).

 The RED Brick web interface shows the installed programs.
 You